 Failure to get a licence

 Should a device fail to get a licence for any reason the device will automatically stop downloading new content from the Xibo CMS it is connected to but will continue to try and acquire a licence periodically.
 If it is able to do so, normal operation will be resumed automatically.

 Upgrading your Licence to the next Major software version

 With the next Major series release, which at the time of writing will be v4, you can opt to upgrade your CMS to this latest major version.
-As your Players will be licensed for the current major v3 they will no longer be compatible with the CMS and will, therefore, need to be upgraded to the v4 Player Version to take advantage of the added features and functions.
+As your Players will be licensed for the earlier major v3 they will no longer be compatible with the CMS and will, therefore, need to be upgraded to the v4 Player Version to take advantage of the added features and functions.
 Please see Upgrading Players for further information.

 Player Licence Management